dalpat98/Billing-Software-in-Python/README.md

 # Restaurant-Billing-System-in-Python

-I have created restaurant billing system in python.
+Restaurant billing system in python with Login/register feature.

 Following are the Features of this program :-